jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

-## What is a Microfrontend?
+## So, what is a Microfrontend?

-The target associated to this concept is **to provide a "headfull" business service instead just a backend service or "headless" service**.
-So, when we say "Microfrontend" we mean **an unique end-to-end business component to be instantiated by the frontend part of the different applications**
+Microfrontend is just **to provide a "headfull" business service instead just a backend service or "headless" service**.
+So, when we say "Microfrontend" we mean **an unique end-to-end business component to be called and  instantiated at runtime by the frontend part of the different applications**

 Considering this perspective, obviously, **the main part of a microfrontend is the frontend part**.
 This part is what will be consumed and loaded by applications or another microfrontends.
 In order to get fully business capabilities, calling to backend services will be necessary.
 How is it managed?
 Here, there are several possibilities: